 Quick idli made of semolina without the hassle of soaking, grinding and fermenting.
-The spongy idli tastes heavenly delicious when served dipped in sambhar.
+This spongy idli tastes heavenly delicious when served dipped in sambhar.
 Sambhar is prepared by cooking lentils with vegetables and aromatic spices.

 | Time: 30 minutes